 Organizations should consider including individuals with disabilities in mentoring or other training programs that have been used to increase the presence of underrepresented groups (females and racial/ethnic minorities) in management.

-Implement a disability employee resource group (ERG) that is open to anyone with a disability interest
+Implement a disability employee resource group (ERG) that is open to anyone with an interest in disability issues

 The presence of a disability employee resource group (ERG)—sometimes called an affinity group or business resource group—is a visible sign of organizational commitment to this population.
 Research has shown that ERGs are a particularly important factor in influencing the decision to disclose among individuals with a less apparent disability.